dangerismycat/earthquake-or-bus/README.md

 - add support for other cities (anywhere a public transit API is available that gives current vehicle positions)
 - add "demo mode" to spoof locations/earthquakes for demo capabilities
+- deploy using `https` for use on modern desktop browsers